Darkhogg/polyethylene/README.md

 ### Transform Operators

-These functions transform a sequence in some way, and they all return a `Sequence` object of the same type as the original, unless stated otherwise.
+These functions transform a sequence in some way, and they all return a `Iterable` object of the same type as the original, unless stated otherwise.
-For `AsyncSequences`, all the functions received as an argument can return promises, and will be awaited.
+For `AsyncIterables`, all the functions received as an argument can return promises, and will be awaited.

 #### `#async()`

-Returns an `AsyncSequence` that will yield the same elements as this one.
+Returns an `AsyncIterable` that will yield the same elements as this one.
 This has no effect on async sequences, and it's intended as a way of converting a sync sequence created by any of the factory methods to an async sequence, so async functions are available in the pipeline.